virkillz/tinytavern/README.md

 ## Why TinyTavern?

-While there are many paid "AI girlfriend" or "AI boyfriend" apps available, TinyTavern provides:
+While there are many paid AI chat apps available, TinyTavern offers something unique:

+### 💝 For Character Chat Enthusiasts
 - **Complete freedom** - No subscription fees or hidden costs
-- **Privacy** - Your data stays with you
+- **Privacy first** - Your data stays with you
-- **Customization** - Full control over your AI characters
+- **Full compatibility** - Works with existing SillyTavern characters
+- **Unlimited conversations** - No message limits or restrictions

+### 📖 For Interactive Story Lovers
-- **Compatibility** - Works with existing character cards and formats
+- **Innovative dual-purpose** - Turn character cards into interactive books
+- **AI-powered storytelling** - Every choice creates unique narratives
+- **Portable reading** - Take your stories anywhere
+- **Community driven** - Share and discover new interactive experiences

+### 🔓 For Everyone
-- **Transparency** - Open source code you can trust
+- **Open source transparency** - Code you can trust and modify
+- **Cross-platform** - Works on all devices
+- **Self-hostable** - Complete control over your AI infrastructure
+- **No vendor lock-in** - Your data, your choice

 ---

-**TinyTavern** - Your personal AI companion, completely free and open source.
+**TinyTavern** - Your personal AI companion and interactive storyteller, completely free and open source.